CloudCannon/rosey-cloudcannon-multilingual-connector-astro-demo-site/src/content/pages/index.md

           non-technical people to maintain a multilingual site.

           A *new* paragraph to test this still works?
+With Smartling enabled.
         es_ES_translation: >-
           Un sitio de demostración para el conector multilingüe Rosey-CloudCannon para Astro.